 A smile design is the process of planning cosmetic and orthodontic procedures that will create an Insta-worthy smile.
 Cosmetic dentists base aesthetics on the patient's mouth and face.
 The process can involve implants, crowns, veneers, whitening, lip lifts, and gum alterations.
-There may be some physical benefits to your smile as well, such as fortified enamel with veneers or crowns to cover sensitive areas.
+There may be some physical benefits to your smile as well, such as fortified enamel with dental veneers or crowns to cover sensitive areas.

 Why get a smile design?